 Corporate filing and licensing is a mundane but necessary task.
 Without proper paperwork, a business may not have “standing” to bring a suit in court because they are not recognized as a legal entity authorized to perform business.
 Seeking to collect past monies owed or to enforce a contract? “ Lack of standing” is a valid defense to a lawsuit.
 On another note, if you intend to conduct business in another state, you must also meet that state’s corporate filing requirements.

-3. Read and Understand Contract Terms.
 Conducting business on a handshake, however sincere, is a thing of the past and impractical in today’s fast-paced global economy.
-Business owners encounter contracts in all forms: service agreements, leases, loan agreements, guarantys, joint ventures, co-marketing, purchase agreements and client agreements are to name but a few.
-Reading through just one of these documents can be daunting and time consuming.
-Most “boiler -plate” contracts are drafted by attorneys and have extensive and onerous “default” provisions.
+Business owners encounter contracts in all forms: service agreements, leases, loan agreements, guarantees, joint ventures, co-marketing, purchase agreements and client agreements are to name but a few.
+Reading through just one of these documents can be daunting and time-consuming.
+Most “boilerplate” contracts are drafted by attorneys and have extensive and onerous “default” provisions.
 Don’t “sign on the bottom line” until you have read your contract for meaning.
-If you don’t understand how a contract provision affects you and your legal rights, then by all means consult with your own attorney–not a real estate or leasing agent, not your cousin in law school, and certainly not ‘their’ attorney.
+If you don’t understand how a contract provision affects you and your legal rights, then by all means, consult with your own attorney–not a real estate or leasing agent, not your cousin in law school, and certainly not “their” attorney.
 Consult with your O-W-N attorney.
 And do it before, not after, you sign a legally binding document.